catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ## 3. Steps in Godot
 - Bring .GLB into Godot filesystem
 - Re-import, click "Skeleton3d", bone map drop down, load mixamo bone map.res.
-- Drop the .glb into the scene, transfom 0,0,0,
+- Drop the .glb into the scene, transfom 0,0,0 as needed.
 - Right click > Make Local, Save as scene.
 - Go to animation player, (test if you want that it works).
 - Click Animation > Manage Animations